browserengineering/book/book/visual-effects.md

 ==================

-Let's reward ourselves for the big refactor with a simple feature that Skia enables: rounded corners of a rectangle via the `border-radius` CSS property, like this:
+Let's reward ourselves for the big refactor with a simple feature that Skia enables: rounded corners via the `border-radius` CSS property:

     <div style="border-radius: 10px; background: lightblue">
         This is some example text.